Author Archives: Lewitwer

 It’s easy to set a goal or make a resolution, right?
 We go in with the bright shiny intensity of a thousand suns, and YES!
 I’m going to do it this time!
 This is so great!
 Until it starts to suck.
 And then you miss a day.
 Then two.
 Then it’s February and you’re no longer pursuing that resolution because BEN & JERRY’S. Shut UP, feelings!

 The good news is that we can sidestep the February Fall-Out, but it means being more realistic than we might want to be (le sigh).
-It’s a lot like a diet – pick one that you can’t maintain day after day for a year and you’ll be snarfing a pint of Cherry Garcia in two weeks.
-It’s the same with resolutions.
 So, consider:

 • Focus on process too, not just the end result.
 It’s great to have a mental picture of what you want to use as a yardstick (unless you’re beating yourself with it), but that end point isn’t as fixed as you might imagine.
 Think of training as a spectrum or continuum – you’ll ALWAYS be somewhere between the two poles.
 While it’s great to know where you’re going, you also have to be where you are.
 Deep like an ocean, people.